oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

 1. Create a new FB App from <https://developers.facebook.com/>
 2. Under FB Login, set your Valid OAuth redirect URIs to `https://internal.yourcompany.com/oauth2/callback`

+### Grafana Auth Provider
+1. Create an OAuth Client for your Grafana organisation
+    - Under _"Security"_ > _"OAuth Clients"_ on your organisation dashboard, click **"+ Add OAuth Client Application"**
+    - Enter your name and description.
+For the URL, enter your configured return URL to `https://internal.yourcompany.com/oauth2/callback`

+The Grafana auth provider supports email domain authentication through the `--email-domain` flag.

+Support for authorizing a user by their Grafana Cloud Organization membership is currently not supported.

 ### GitHub Auth Provider